Sakrac/x65/README.md

 ### <a name="labels">Labels

 Labels come in two flavors: **Addresses** (PC based) or **Values** (Evaluated from an expression).
-An address label is simply placed somewhere in code and a value label is follwed by '**=**' and an expression.
+An address label is simply placed somewhere in code and a value label is followed by '**=**' and an expression.
 All labels are rewritable so it is fine to do things like NumInstance = NumInstance+1.
-Value assignments can be prefixed with '.const' or '.label' but is not required to be prefixed by anything.
+Value assignments can be prefixed with '.const' or '.label' but is not required to be prefixed by anything, the CONST keyword should cause an error if the label is modified in the same source file.

 *Local labels* exist inbetween *global labels* and gets discarded whenever a new global label is added.
 The syntax for local labels are one of: prefix with period, at-sign, exclamation mark or suffix with $, as in: **.local** or **!local** or **@local** or **local$**.
 Both value labels and address labels can be local labels.